harlio/nodeTree.js/README.md

-checkboxtree.js
+nodeTree.js
 ==========

-A nested Checkbox Tree with Indeterminate prop and clean visual styles.
+A simple family tree for nested checkbox lists with support for Indeterminate check properties and a clean visual style.